microsoft/azure-health-data-services-toolkit/samples/README.md

 These samples show how this toolkit works for a few sample scenarios:

 - **Quickstart**: A simple example showing how to setup, test, and deploy a custom operation.
-- **Feature Samples**: Small projects showing how toolkit features works.
+- **Feature Samples**: Small projects showing how the toolkit features work.
 Local only.

 ## Sample prerequisites